michealstern/Mission-Moon-Dashboard/README.md

 # Mission-Moon-Dashboard

 🚀 1.
-Project / Headline (Example):
+Project / Headline:

-Moon Mission Analysis Dashboard | Built with Power BI A data-driven visual story showcasing the journey of lunar missions from 1958 to 2023.
+Moon Mission Analysis Dashboard | Built with Power BI

+A data-driven visual story showcasing the journey of lunar missions from 1958 to 2023.

 📌 2.
-Short Description / Purpose (Example):
+Short Description / Purpose:

 The purpose of this dashboard is to analyze and visualize global moon missions—highlighting successes, failures, and country-wise contributions.
 This helps to uncover trends and learnings in the field of space exploration using interactive visuals and filters.

 🛠️ 3.
-Tech Stack (Example):
+Tech Stack:

 Power BI

 DAX (Data Analysis Expressions)